Export Controls Handbook

 - Technical assistance: instruction, skills development, working knowledge, consulting services, training, etc.

-- Software (you should clearly define the item being exported): executable code, source code, etc. (see section E.3.13 for other examples)
+- Software (you should clearly define the item being exported): executable code, source code, version number, etc. (see section E.3.13 for other examples)

 - How will the product be exported? e.g., electronic file transfers, fax, in-situ training seminars, “help desk” advice, telephone discussions or negotiations?